mbaumer/us_hep_funding/docs/_states/OR.md

 <a name="OR-01"></a>
 [Back to top](#top)
 ## OR-01 -- Rep. Suzanne Bonamici (D)
+### Committees
+Suzanne Bonamici is the #4 Democrat on the House Committee on Science, Space, and Technology

+Suzanne Bonamici is the #4 Democrat on the House Subcommittee on Early Childhood, Elementary, and Secondary Education

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016